frontimax/football-butler/README.md

 Football::Butler::Players

-*Return Values for football-data & apifootball in default return mode!*
+*Return Values for football-data & apifootball if the result option is not set explicitly!*

 | Method | Params required | Params optional | football-data | apifootball |
 | ---------------|----------------|----------------|----------------|----------------|